getodk/docs/docs/entities-intro.rst

 How do I use forms to create or update Entities?
 ------------------------------------------------

 Add an ``entities`` sheet to your form and use it to define the Entity List that the form's submission will populate and an expression for each Entity's label.

-Next, specify which form fields should be saved to Entity properties by putting the desired property name in the ``save_to`` column for each form field.
+Next, specify which form fields should be saved to Entity properties.
+This is done on the ``survey`` sheet by putting the desired property name in the ``save_to`` column for each form field that you want to save.

 .. seealso::
     * :doc:`Community reporting tutorial <tutorial-community-reporting>`